-In troductio on and Summary

-· · · · · · · · · · · · · · · · · · ·

-1 Adjustr 2

-1.1 Cyclically Adjusted General Government Sector Revenue 2

-1.2 Potential Product and Output Gap 2

-2 One-of 4

-2.1 Definition and Principles for the Recording of One-off Measures

-2.2 Justification of the Characteristics and Principles of Reporting 4

-3 Adjustr 6

-3.1 General Characteristics of the Adjustments 6

-3.2 Specific Adjustments for Core Revenue and Expenditure Items 6

-Re ference · 8
+In troduction on and Summary 1 Adjustr ment of Revenue for the Impact of the Business Cycle 3 1.1 Cyclically Adjusted General Government Sector Revenue 3 1.2 Potential Product and Output Gap 3 2 One-off and Other Temporary Measures 2.1 Definition and Principles for the Recording of One-off Measures 5 2.2 Justification of the Characteristics and Principles of Reporting 5 3 ment from Accrual to Cash Methodology 3.1 General Characteristics of the Adjustments 7 3.2 Specific Adjustments for Core Revenue and Expenditure Items 7 Re eferences 5 g

-Methodology of this publication is a common document of the Ministry of Finance of the Czech Republic and the National Budgetary Council.
+Methodological compendium series explains the Ministry of Finance's approaches in the field of macroeconomic and fiscal analysis, forecasts and projections to the general public.
+Methodology of this publication is a common document of the Ministry of Finance of the Czech Republic and the National Budgetary Council and follows the Act No. 23/2017 Coll., on fiscal responsibility rules.